Paediatric Core Strengthening Exercises

 About the Author

 Larissa Perry, PT, DPT, grew up in the Pacific Northwest but moved to Southern California to complete her Doctor of Physical Therapy Degree from Loma Linda University.
-She has been a Physical Therapist for almost 8 years but has specialized in Pediatrics for the last 5 years.
+She has been a physiotherapist for almost 8 years but has specialized in Pediatrics for the last 5 years.
 Larissa loves working within the pediatric population as she can incorporate play and silly songs into her sessions to make therapy fun.